Battersea Power Station tube station: Opening

-The station opened on 20 September 2021.
+The station opened on 20 September 2021, part of the first major extension of the Underground since the Jubilee Line Extension in 1999.

 In September 2022, TfL announced that over 5 million trips had been made on the extension since opening, with an average of 80,000 trips a week at Battersea Power Station.
-Battersea Power Station noted that demand will increase further, as the site reopened as an office and retail complex in October 2022.
-TfL estimate that demand could increase to 10 million a year by 2024/25.
+Battersea Power Station noted that demand will increase further as the site reopened as an office and retail complex in October 2022.
+TfL estimated that demand could increase to 10 million yearly by 2024/25.

+In November 2022, Battersea Power Station was awarded the Architects' Journal Architecture Award for Infrastructure and Transport, with the station canopy singled out for special praise by the judges.
+A western entrance to the station was opened in October 2025, located underneath a new office building.
+An existing subway underneath Battersea Park Road will be refurbished and connect to this new western entrance.